 - You will have a brief physical exam. - Medical and medication history will be collected at the study entry visit. - You will have about 6 tablespoons (90 mL) of blood drawn to measure HCV viral load, HIV viral load, CD4+ cell counts, and for some routine safety tests.
 You will be told the results of these tests when they become available. - If you are a woman able to become pregnant, you will be asked to give a urine or blood sample to see if you are pregnant.
-You will not be able to start study drugs if you are pregnant.
-You will be told the result of the test when it becomes available. - You will have about 1 tablespoon (15 mL) of blood drawn for a genetic test to see if we can predict how well you will respond to HCV treatment (this is called an IL28B genotype test). - You will have about 1 tablespoon (15 mL) of blood drawn and stored for future HCV/HIV studies, including resistance studies.
+You will not be able to enter the study if you are pregnant.
+You will be told the result of the test when it becomes available. - If you are a male with a female partner who is able to become pregnant, you will be asked if your partner is pregnant.
+You will not be able to enter the study if you have HCV genotype 1a and your partner is pregnant. - You will have about 1 tablespoon (15 mL) of blood drawn for a genetic test to see if we can predict how well you will respond to HCV treatment (this is called an IL28B genotype test). - You will have about 1 tablespoon (15 mL) of blood drawn and stored for future HCV/HIV studies, including resistance studies.
 A resistance test is used to determine the genetic makeup of your HCV virus.
-In addition, some of your blood will be stored for future testing required by the study. - You will have an IFN Gamma-Induced Protein 10 (IP 10) test to look at the protein levels in your blood that can become elevated in patients infected with HCV genotype 1. - You will have soluble CD14 (sCD14) plasma sample taken to see how well your body responds to treatment of your HIV and HCV. sCD14 is a biomarker (biological molecule such as proteins and DNA) found in your plasma (clear, yellowish, fluid part of the blood that carries the blood cells).
+In addition, some of your blood will be stored for future testing required by the study. - You will have an IFN Gamma-Induced Protein 10 (IP 10) test to look at the protein levels in your blood that can become elevated in people infected with HCV genotype 1. - You will have soluble CD14 (sCD14) plasma sample taken to see how well your body responds to treatment of your HIV and HCV. sCD14 is a biomarker (biological molecule such as proteins and DNA) found in your plasma (clear, yellowish, fluid part of the blood that carries the blood cells).